Wynntils/Wynntils/CONTRIBUTING.md

 1. Only change what is necessary to achieve your goal.
 It is hard to review and bug-prone to add commits that change a lot of unrelated code, or do unnecessary changes.
 2. Check if your code passes `spotlessCheck`.
 You can check this by running the `spotlessCheck` task in gradle.
 If there are changes to be made, `spotlessApply` can resolve some (but not all) of them.
 3. Other than enforcing code format with `spotless`, we also have some general code style rules:
-    * Always use braces for loops.
-You can only emit braces after if(-else) statements, if the code fits in a single line, and you only call control flow statements (return, continue, break).
+    * Always use braces for control statements such as loops or conditions.
+You can only emit braces after if statements, if the code fits in a single line, and you only call control flow statements (return, continue, break), and there is no else clause.
     * Try to keep your final and non-final fields in separate "blocks".
     * You should put every one of your field declarations in a new line (`private final int a, b` is disallowed).
     * Try to organize your methods in some way.
 We generally recommend public (including @SubscribeEvent), protected then private methods as an order, but this can change depending on your class.
+    * Adapt your code style to the surrounding code.
+We have sometimes adopted more informal coding style rules than what are written here.
+Have a look at some different files and try to mimic what you see.
+This will decrease the amount of churn needed to get your PR accepted.

 ### Commit message conventions.
 We use [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) messages.
 Check out other PR titles, if you are unsure what that means.